 - Ladybugs feed on Aphids, Mites, Scale, Thrips, Whiteflies and larva and eggs of other pests

 - Eggs are laid amongst Aphid colonies and when hatched eat up to 300 pests per day over a 28 day period

 - Must be kept refrigerated until released

 - Excellent beneficial insect

-- Hippodamia convergens: North American Native ladybug, does not bite nor go into homes unless you bring it into your home or release them on your windowsill. :)
+- Hippodamia convergens: North American Native ladybug, does not bite nor go into homes unless you bring it into your home.

 - Only eat aphids and other soft-bodied pest insects and insect eggs